dyne/Zenroom/docs/article/views/decode_language_patterns.md

  - the value returned by a procedure
  - used without having a name (being the value of a variable)

-For example, numbers are first class in every language.
-Text strings are first class in many languages, but not in C, in which the relevant first class type is “pointer to a character”.
+For example, numbers are first-class in every language.
+Text strings are first-class in many languages, but not in C, in which the relevant first-class type is “pointer to a character”.

-In DECODE it is desirable to establish data structures containing attributes and entitlements as first class data to be seamlessly processed by the language.
+In DECODE it is desirable to establish data structures containing attributes and entitlements as first-class data to be seamlessly processed by the language.

 # Conclusion